Catterick Bridge explosion: History

 A Military Court of Inquiry was convened to report on the disaster.
 The four army privates, (three of whom were from the Royal Pioneer Corps, with the fourth from the Royal Army Ordnance Corps) were loading the ammunition at the time of the explosion and were described as being "at the epicentre of the blast".
 What remains of their bodies are buried in four graves in the churchyard of St Mary's Church, Hornby, which is 5 mi to the south-west.
 Initially, due to their proximity to the centre of the explosion, their remains were not found, and three days later the Northern Despatch newspaper still listed them as being among the missing.
 Killed were listed as one Royal Air Force, one Military, three railway staff, three civilian and two unidentified.

 A lorry driver who was in a hut over 30 ft away, was blown off his feet and wounded.
-Despite his own injuries, he helped to rescue other people and carried on with the rescue parties despite knowing that there was a great amount on unexploded ordnance in the vicinity.
+Despite his own injuries, he helped to rescue other people and carried on with the rescue parties despite knowing that there was a great amount of unexploded ordnance in the vicinity.
 He was later awarded the Edward Medal by King George VI which was gazetted in June 1944.
 The medal is now in the possession of Richmond Council.

-An inquest was held on the Saturday following (5 February 1944) on the eight identified dead casualties and a British Army report into the disaster was also convened, but due to wartime restrictions, its findings were not released to the inquiry or to the public.
+An inquest was held on the Saturday following (5 February 1944) on the eight identified dead casualties and a British Army report into the disaster was also convened, but due to wartime restrictions, its findings were not released to the inquiry or to the public at that time.
+Various theories had been suggested, such as sabotage by Italian prisoners of war, and a bitumen furnace that spilled out hot coke from its chimney which was located close to the blast.
+Writers in later years have commented that the most likely chain of events is that one of the grenades was primed, and the rough handling by the soldiers caused an explosion.